 Supporting UB’s Historic Move Downtown

-UB’s decision to relocate the Jacobs School of Medicine and Biomedical Sciences to downtown Buffalo in 2017 will transform health care in Buffalo Niagara—and far beyond.
-Faculty and students will have access to state-of-the-art teaching resources.
-Leading hospitals and research facilities will be just steps away.
-Our region will become a major health care destination, attracting patients from all over the Northeast.
+UB’s decision to relocate the Jacobs School of Medicine and Biomedical Sciences to downtown Buffalo is transforming health care in Buffalo Niagara—and far beyond.
+Faculty and students now have access to state-of-the-art teaching resources.
+Leading hospitals and research facilities are now just steps away.
+With this move, our region is continuing its growth as a major health care destination, attracting patients from all over the Northeast.

 “This strategic move would not have been possible without the help of the UB Foundation.”